sinetris/sinetris-blog/README.md

 ### Notes

-* If you choose to change the application's structure, you could manually start the router from your code like this `SinetrisBlog.Router.start`

 * Do not edit the files in `priv/static/css` or your changes will be lost.
 You should instead modify the files in `sass/`